conwaymd/conwaymd/README.md

 Since this is just a shitty single-file script, it will not be turned into a proper Python package.

+### Linux terminals, macOS Terminal, Git BASH for Windows

-1. Make an alias for `cmd.py` (use Git BASH if you are using Windows) in whatever dotfile you configure your aliases in:
+1. Make an alias for `cmd.py`
+   in whatever dotfile you configure your aliases in:

    ```bashrc
    alias cmd='path/to/cmd.py'
    ```

-2. Call the script using the alias to convert a CMD file to HTML:
+2. Invoke the alias to convert a CMD file to HTML:

    ```bash
    $ cmd [file.cmd]